ashok2811/mlwithsensors/README.md

 # ML with Sensors
 In this repo, I will teach you how to get started Machine Learning with your own sensors.
-Here we are sending the data from the sensors to the server wirelessly.
+Here we are sending data from a sensors to a server wirelessly.
 The server is processing the data and extrating meaning out of that data using Machine Learning.
 ####  Step 0 >> Componets you will need.
 Arduino *(here Arduino Nano)* , A Sensor *(here MPU6050)* , ESP8266-01
 ####  Step 1 >> Making your ESP ready to send the data.